sjmudd/ps-top/README.md

 * <tab> - change display modes between: latency, ops, file I/O, lock, user, mutex and stage modes.
 * left arrow - change to previous screen
 * right arrow - change to next screen

+### Stdout mode

+This mode is intended to be used for watching and maybe collecting data from pstop using stdout as the output medium.

+Relevant command line options are:

+--count=<count>        Limit the number of iterations (default: runs forever) --interval=<seconds>   Set the default poll interval (in seconds) --limit=<rows>         Limit the number of lines of output (excluding headers) --stdout               Send output to stdout (not a screen) --view=<view>          Determine the view you want to see when pstop starts (default: table_io_latency)
+                       Possible values: table_io_latency table_io_ops file_io_latency table_lock_latency
+                       user_latency mutex_latency stages_latency

 ### See also